thanhnguyennguyen/lazy/README.md

  - start_mac.sh: add this script to startup to automatically launch necessary applications when you start your Mac
  - start_ubuntu: add this script to startup to automatically launch necessary applications when you start your PC
+ - gittool.sh:
+     - Prerequisite:
- - gittool.sh: (install https://hub.github.com to create pull request)
+          -  install https://hub.github.com to create pull request
+          -  `alias gittool="path/to/gittool.sh"`
- You should alias by this command: `alias gittool="path/to/gittool.sh"` Please update config file config.txt with format your_git_username:yourtoken (generate your token here https://github.com/settings/tokens/new)
+          - update config file config.txt with format your_git_username:yourtoken (generate your token here https://github.com/settings/tokens/new)
+      - Usage:
           - gittool -h: show helps
           - gittool -d "Your commit message" : automatically commit your code and push to remote github repo (Remember to add stages in advance)
           - gittool -r [pull request number]: start your review.